google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 In our chat app, let's assume each notification has as some data which includes a username.

-First thing we'll want to do is find any open notifications for a user with a specific username.
+The first thing we'll want to do is find any open notifications for a user with a specific username.
 We'll get `registration.getNotifications()` and loop over them and check the `notification.data` for a specific username: